skipfire/AdventOfCode2022/README.md

 Day 23: \
 Day 24: \
 Day 25: \
-Ideas of remaining languages/technologies to use: VB, Python, PHP, Java
+Ideas of remaining languages/technologies to use: Python, PHP, Java